Anton Carpinschi: Academic career

 Carpinschi started his academic career at Alexandru Ioan Cuza University immediately after graduation in 1970, as an assistant teaching marxist philosophy at the faculty of philology.
 He also became a member of the university senate in this year as representative of the association of students.
 He earned his PhD in 1976 with a thesis on Sociology and political leadership.
 After the Romanian Revolution of 1989, Carpinschi was lector in the chair of philosophy and sociology from 1989 to 1990, reader in the chair of sociology and politology from 1990 to 1991, and professor in the chair of politology since 1991.
 He was the head of this newly created chair from 1989 to 2001, year in which he was succeeded by Petre Dumitrescu.
 The last years of Carpinschi's twelve-year service as head of department were marked by controversy, first due to his own re-appointment in 1999, which was criticised on the grounds it contravened a two-term limitation recently approved by the university, and later due to the appointment of Carpinschi's sister as a lecturer in the department he directed.
 In 2012 he was appointed professor emeritus.
 Carpinschi also had a prolific activity as a doctoral advisor, and years after his retirement he still coordinated a module on The Captive Mind for doctoral students in sociology, political science and communication.
 An expert in political philosophy, he is also invited by media to comment on current social and political issues.
+In 2022, Carpinschi was conferred an honorary doctorate by Petre Andrei University of Iași and recognised as the founder of the school of political science of this university.